 FT Confirm frame

-The FT Confirm frame in an RSN is confirmation to the target AP or AP MLD of receipt of the ANonce and indicates the liveness of the PTKSA.
+The FT Confirm frame in an RSN is confirmation to the target FTR of receipt of the ANonce and indicates the liveness of the PTKSA.
 The FT Confirm frame is optionally used by the FTO to request resource.
 Figure 9-1142 (FT Confirm frame Action field format) shows the FT Confirm frame Action field format.